Standard Active Last Updated: Mar 29, 2024 Track Document

 Scope

-1.1 This test method covers the determination of specific gravity and absorption of rock for erosion control, commonly referred to as riprap or armor stone.
+1.1 This test method covers the determination of specific gravity and absorption of rock for erosion control.
 The specific gravity may be expressed as bulk specific gravity or apparent specific gravity.
 Bulk specific gravity and absorption are based on a 24 ± 4-h soaking time for the rock specimens tested.
-This test is appropriate for breakwater stone, armor stone, riprap, and gabion sized rock materials.
+This test is appropriate for breakwater stone, armor stone, riprap, and gabion sized rock materials, or similar.

 1.2 The use of reclaimed concrete and other materials is beyond the scope of this test method.